 If you’re worried about appearing greedy or selfish, offer some alternative gift ideas that your guests can choose from.

-This shows that you’re flexible and considerate, and gives them the opportunity to pick something they know you’ll really love and appreciate.
+This shows that you’re flexible and considerate, and allows them to pick something they know you’ll love and appreciate.

 5. Be Thankful

 No matter what kind of gift your guests end up getting you, always express your gratitude!

 Thank them graciously for their thoughtfulness, no matter what the actual present is.

 Remembering to say “thank you” will go a long way in making sure everyone feels good about the exchange – including yourself!